Asana/SGTM/README.md

 Alternatively, you don't have to 'enter' the virtual environment - you can instead run a command inside the virtual environment by prefixing the command with `pipenv run`.

 ## Testing on Staging
-SGTM's terraform configuration will also spin up a staging cluster that you can ues for manual testing.
+SGTM's terraform configuration will also spin up a staging cluster that you can use for manual testing.
 To only deploy changes to staging, run `terragrunt apply --target=module.sgtm-staging`.
 To direct webhook events to your staging cluster, use API gateway endpoint `/sgtm_staging` instead of `/sgtm`.

 You can also choose to create new staging clusters, by copying the `module "sgtm-staging"` in `main.tf`.
 Be sure to choose a new name for your staging cluster and update the `naming_suffix` parameter so that terraform deosn't override existing resources.